davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 ### Value Automation

 What if the end of the process isn't really the end - the goal - of the whole shebang?
-The most satisfying insight can be that the entire process does not need to exist.
+Or, for that matter, the beginning?
+The most satisfying insight can be that the entire process does not need to exist in its current form.
 Take a different path <aside> a shortening of the way, if you will </aside> to achieve that larger outcome.
 That change can reshape other processes around it, too.

 At this level, the conversations you're having are generally not about technology.
 They're about goals and needs, where value is present, and about what drove the design of this process in the first place.

 Here's one example of how value automation could radically reshape the original process.

 1. We _disintermediate_ the delivery process by putting engineering and product in control of their own release destiny.
 2. The ops team isn't an ops team anymore!
 They're now running engineering on the platform they built to support this process transformation.